 Greyson serves as the CEO & President where he formulates, communicates, implements, and evaluates the company’s mission and strategic objectives.
 Greyson previously served as the Director of Policy for Mesa Natural Gas Solutions, a T. Boone Pickens owned company, where he oversaw business development and regulatory affairs.
 Prior to that, he worked on Capitol Hill for several years, externed for a federal judge, and helped run a U.S. senate campaign.
 Greyson is a licensed attorney in Wyoming, a Field Artillery officer in the Wyoming Army National Guard and a Distinguished Military Graduate of the ROTC Cowboy Battalion.
 He has deployed to Kuwait (Operation Spartan Shield) and Iraq (Operation Inherent Resolve) where he earned the ARCOM with “C” device.
 Greyson received both his B.A. in History and Government and M.A. in American Government from Georgetown University.
 He received his J.D. and MBA in Energy Management from the University of Wyoming, where he graduated with honors and was recognized as the Bedont Outstanding Graduate Student.
 He serves on the Board of Directors for the No One Left Behind Foundation, a national non-profit that helps Afghan and Iraqi combat interpreters with Special Immigrant Visas (SIVs) resettle safely in the United States, is on the Board of Directors for the Centennial Hills Homeowners Association, is a member of the Rotary Club of Casper, and serves on the Georgetown Alumni Admission Interview Committee.

-John serves as the Chief Operating Officer of Disa, where he implements and oversees the strategic and operational goals of the company as well as helps plan and coordinate the feasibility and penetration of new markets.
+John is currently on academic leave.
 Previously, John served as the Director of Operations for a startup where he helped drive revenue and profit to achieve the company’s ambitious growth.
 Prior to that he worked for Hess Oil, where he analyzed subsea completions in the offshore Gulf of Mexico region and identified key areas for improvement and methods for the supply chain team to apply lean strategies.
 John received his B.S. in Marketing with a minor in Mathematics and his MBA in Energy Management from the University of Wyoming.
 John is also a Ph.D. candidate in Mining Engineering at the University of British Columbia where his research focuses on the valorization of mining wastes and how emerging technologies can be used for the recovery of critical materials from mining wastes with consideration of economic and social impacts.
 John lives in Casper, WY and is excited about Disa’s potential to be an environmentally sustainable technology in the mining and reclamation spaces.

 Tara serves as the General Counsel of Disa, LLC.
 She is also an Associate Professor at the University of Wyoming College of Law and is the director of the Academic Program in Professional Land Management within the School of Energy Resources.
 Before joining academia, Tara served as general counsel and in executive management in a privately held upstream oil and gas company.
 Tara is a Certified Professional Landman and is licensed to practice law in Texas and California.
 She received her BA in Environmental Design and her juris doctorate from the University of Colorado Law School.
 She is a trustee at large of the Rocky Mountain Mineral Law Foundation, serves on the executive committee of the Wyoming Association of Professional Landman, and serves on the Board of the Albany County Safe Project.